algogz/questions/q/acloud-saa-test3.md

 ### Question 40:

+If an instance belonging to an Elastic Load Balancer fails its health check, what will the ELB do?

 - A. The ELB will de-register the instance and stop sending traffic to it.
 - B. Unfortunately, the ELB will continue to send the unhealthy instance traffic until the instance is terminated.